Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Conclusion

 \section{Conclusion}

-This work introduced ViLaIn-TAMP, a general-purpose framework integrating vision-language models with symbolic and geometric planning to enable robust, interpretable, and autonomous robot manipulation in real-world environments.
-By leveraging ViLaIn to translate multimodal inputs into structured PDDL problem specifications and coupling this with an integrated task and motion planning (TAMP) system, our approach systematically verifies generated plans' logical and physical feasibility.
-Including a corrective planning module, which iteratively refines plans based on concrete feedback from task and motion planning failures, proved essential for enhancing reliability and success rates.
-Experimental results across five challenging cooking manipulation tasks demonstrated that ViLaIn-TAMP consistently outperforms direct vision-language model planning approaches, with corrective planning yielding over 30\% higher mean success rates, especially as task complexity increases.
+This work introduced \vilaintamp, a hybrid planning framework that integrates VLMs with symbolic and geometric planning to enable robust, interpretable, and autonomous bimanual robot manipulation in real-world environments.
+Using \vilain to translate multimodal input into PDDL problems and a TAMP system to find action plans, our framework systematically verifies the logical and physical feasibility of the generated plans.
+Across five challenging bimanual cooking tasks, \vilaintamp outperformed VLM-as-a-planner baselines with increased interpretability, especially as task complexity increases.
+The corrective planning module, which iteratively refines plans based on grounded failure feedback from our custom MTC implementation, proved essential for robustness.
+In future work, \vilaintamp can be extended with automatic PDDL domain generation~\cite{oswald2024large} and visual failure reasoning to further reduce manual effort and improve error recovery.